-Content analysis of an An open book, notebook, and pen argument is really just what it seems-looking closely at the content in an argument.
+Content analysis of an argument is really just what it seems-looking closely at the content in an argument.
 When you're analyzing an argument for content, you're looking at things like claims, evidence to support those claims, and if that evidence makes sense.